jbenzshawel/playlist-generator/README.md

 the tool runs for multiple days in a month all songs collected from a source will be in a playlist called "Source Name YYYY-MM".

 In the future additional playlist time range scopes may be added.
-Another idea I'm considering is generating a new playlist with a random number of songs played from a specific source.

 ### Options
 The playlist generator currently supports the following actions modes `syncDay`, `syncMonth`, `recurring`, and `random`.